peter-angelov/ls/README.md

 During testing, the browser console is monitored for errors.

 Testing is performed (based on requirement) on latest versions of Chrome, Firefox, Microsoft Edge (on Windows), Safari (on Mac), Mobile and Tablet (Browserstack real devices or on physical devices - if available).

+Go to [Issues](https://github.com/peter-angelov/ls/issues) to see the submited bugs and suggestions.